nicholas-rf/Datathon-2024-Vintner/README.md

 All data that is used within files can bef found in the data folder.

 To run the web app:
 Update the filepath in the streamlit_app_1.py to the locally stored version of the k-nn model called knnpickle_file in Data.
 Then move the .steamlit folder into the users folder, then cd into the streamlit folder, and call 'streamlit run streamlit_app_1.py' in the console.

-Web app is currently not able to run as the single store database needs to be active.
+Please note however that the web-app will have limited functionality since the database storing wine data is inactive.